Dress Shirt Color Psychology for Professional Men

 Dark Red

-Reds featuring as stripes or checks on a white background lose their intensity, thus serving to add interest and a sense of maturity.
+Reds featuring as stripes or checks on a white background lose their intensity, creating a refined and understated effect while adding visual interest.

-Worn as a plain color, they suggest authority, trust, depth, sophistication, and individuality.
+Worn as a solid color, they suggest authority, trust, depth, sophistication, and individuality.

 However, depending on the temperament of the wearer, aubergine and burgundy may convey aggression, while warmer tones like maroon or tawny port feel more grounded and approachable.